syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 ## Remote Data

-You can bind the Diagram with Remote Data using dataManager.
+You can bind the Diagram with Remote Data by using dataManager.

   * DataManager supports the following types of data-binding: JSON, Web Services, oData.

   * It uses two different classes: ej.DataManager for processing and ej.Query for serving data. ej.DataManager communicates with data source and ej.Query generates data queries that are read by the dataManager.

-  * To learn more, refer [Data Manager](/js/DataManager/Getting-Started).
+  * To learn more, refer to [Data Manager](/js/DataManager/Getting-Started).

-To bind remote data to diagram, you have to configure the fields of `dataSourceSettings`.
+To bind remote data to the Diagram, you have to configure the fields of `dataSourceSettings`.
 The following code illustrates how to bind remote data to the Diagram.

 {% highlight js %}

 $(function() {
-    //Initialize Diagram
+    //Initializes Diagram
     $("#diagram").ejDiagram({
-        //To bind the custom JSON fields with node
+        //Binds the custom JSON fields with node
         nodeTemplate: nodeTemplate,
-        //Initialize automatic layout
+        //Initializes automatic layout
         layout: {
             type: "hierarchicaltree"
         },
-        //set the default properties for nodes and connectors
+        //Sets the default properties for nodes and connectors
         defaultSettings: {
             node: {
                 width: 100,